Renters insurance from $–.––/moin

 Remember, these terms accomplish different goals.

-• If you name another party as named insured and end up in a legal battle, the insurance company would end up having to represent both insured parties, which would be a clear conflict of interest.
+- If you name another party as named insured and end up in a legal battle, the insurance company would have to represent both insured parties, which would be a clear conflict of interest.

-None of these scenarios seem appealing.
+Neither of these scenarios seems appealing.
 We’re in the business of saving you money, and that includes saving you a mountain of legal defense costs suing someone who shouldn’t have been a named insured in the first place.

 If your landlord wants to be named on your policy, check to see if they mean additional interest.
-Our support team would be happy to send a letter explaining why they shouldn’t be named insured on your policy.
+Chances are they’ll tell you they just want proof that you remain insured while a tenant.

-How To Set Up Additional Interest and Named Insured on Goodcover
+How To Set Up an Additional Interest on Goodcover

-Setting up renters insurance additional interest or named insured is easy on your Goodcover dashboard.
+Setting up renters insurance additional interest is easy on your Goodcover dashboard.

-Adding a second named insured to your policy on Goodcover quote.
+Adding a named insured to your Goodcover policy is a straightforward process.

-The above are examples where you can add this information during your quote so it's bound to your policy from the start.
-However after joining, you can add or remove contacts anytime from your member dashboard.
+You can add this information during your initial quote, so it’s bound to your policy from the start.
+If your circumstances change, you can add or remove contacts from your Member Dashboard anytime.

 Final Thoughts: Renters Insurance Additional Interest vs. Named Insured